MCU-Wide Timing Side Channels and Their Detection: Case study

 \section{Case study}

-We conducted a case study on Pulpissimo which is an MCU-style SoC featuring a 2-stage pipelined \RISCV{} core, a DMA, an accelerator and many peripheral IPs, including I/O interfaces.
-We applied our presented UPEC-SSC method to the Pulpissimo SoC.
-The analysis yielded several counterexamples which point to vulnerabilities in the MCU.
-One detected vulnerability is of particular interest because it is exploitable by a so far unknown attack scenario.
-In the following we provide insights into this new attack type and into the detection of the corresponding vulnerability in Sec.~\ref{sec:attack}.
-In Sec.~\ref{sec:countermeasure}, we elaborate on how to mitigate such vulnerabilities and how the UPEC-SSC method was used to prove the system secure w.r.t.\ the security objectives.
+We conducted a case study on Pulpissimo~\CITE{2018-SchiavoneRossi.etal} which is an MCU-style SoC featuring a 2-stage pipelined \RISCV{} core, a DMA, an accelerator, and many peripheral IPs, including I/O interfaces.
+The entire SoC comprises more that 5M state variables.
+Applying UPEC-SCC to Pulpissimo yielded several counterexamples which point to potential vulnerabilities in the MCU.
+We started our analysis and debugging process by picking a counterexample that is of particular interest because it points to a so far unknown variant of the BUSted attack.
+In the following, we provide insights into this new attack variant and the detection of the corresponding vulnerability in Sec.~\ref{sec:attack}.
+In Sec.~\ref{sec:countermeasure}, we elaborate on how to mitigate such vulnerabilities and how the UPEC-SSC method was used to prove the modified system secure w.r.t.\ the security objectives.

-We conducted all experiments on a workstation PC featuring a Intel i9-13900k with 128 GB RAM running Linux and the commercial property checker OneSpin 360 by Siemens EDA.
+We conducted all experiments on a workstation PC featuring an Intel i9-13900k with 128 GB RAM running Linux and the commercial property checker OneSpin 360 DV by Siemens EDA.